Is PCOS Causing Your Skin Problems?

 - Establish and maintain a workout routine that engages your body without pushing the limits of physical fitness too far – strenuous exercise can add stress that will keep you in hormone imbalance.
 Exercise should be a daily activity, but should never be something that causes injury.

 - Incorporate targeted nutritional supplements into a healthy diet.
 Vitamins, minerals, and botanicals that have been blended together to support specific functions and systems of your body can increase your body’s ability to fight back and regain its health.

 - Seek support.
 The symptoms associated with Polycystic Ovarian Syndrome can be difficult to cope with, as well as emotionally draining.
 A shoulder to lean on in times of struggle can be invaluable to you.

 - Get smart.
 Learn all you can about Polycystic Ovarian Syndrome and Insulin Resistance.
-The Insulite Labs website is an excellent place to start.
+The Insulite Health website is an excellent place to start.